andrewchambers/hermes/docs/quick-start/quick-start.md

 ...
 ```

-## Transferring packages between computers
+## Regenerating the seed environment

-We can use ```hermes cp``` to transfer arbitrary packages between computers, provided hermes is installed,
+It's pretty lame to have to trust the seed environment, luckily, rebuilding it yourself
-and has a package store at the same path.
+is simple.

 ```
-$ hermes cp ./my-package ssh://my-other-server/home/me/my-package
+$ hermes build -m ./hpkgs/core.janet -e seed-out
 ```

 ## Writing your own packages